GM110Z/Phage-defence-scripts/Prophage-encoded-defence/readme.md

 **edison.py**: Edison (hiddEn moDel proteIn familieS identificatiON)Runs hmmscan vs a PFAM database and processes data to only report hits with e-value <0.01

 **SantasHelper** Uses pandas to combine outputs of PHORIFIC, PADLOC and EDISON.
 Remember to run padloc separately.

+**ICARUS.py** Uses python to download representative sequences for each predicted operons efetch and then runs cblaster to determine if this is effectively an operon (occurs in multiple genomes).
+Cblaster run is times so it does not overwhelm blast.
+Originally written for the project https://github.com/GM110Z/Shield-subtypes, this version of ICARUS leaves out the DUF2130 requirement by commenting it out.

+**get_binary_files.sh** extracts only the binary files produced by cblaster if they have 100 or more lines (thus 100 or more operons) and moves them in a different folder